Professional Learning

 Dyslexia Symposium

-Empowering Students Who Think And Learn Differently Symposium features keynotes and a variety of breakout sessions addressing a range of topics including Language Remediation and Literacy Instruction, ADHD, Effective Mathematics Teaching Practices, Executive Functions, and AI and Education.
+Empowering Students Who Think And Learn Differently Symposium features keynotes and a variety of breakout sessions addressing a range of topics including Language Remediation and Literacy Instruction, ADHD, Social Emotional Wellness, Executive Functions, and Innovative Classroom Practices.
 Explore new strategies for success and learn about emerging trends from top-notch speakers.

 Dyslexia Simulation